CalebBartle/MNCT/README.md

 Download the entire repository and start by launching MerakiNetworkTool.ps1 At this time, the project supports and has been tested using Powershell 5.1+ Given the age and infancy of the project, it is highly recommended to use Powershell ISE or VSCode to launch the project.
 It's also recommended to allow debugging.
+The project at this time requires that the root directory remain in its configuration as its shown in the project repository.
+The reason for this is that it requires those root directories for proper use.
+Ensure that when the tool is ran that it is ran under the root directory where the resource files/folders are located.

 The guide below (provided by https://github.com/sanderkl), will walk through the pre-requisite steps regarding creating your API key as well as ensuring your Organization is configured to use APIs.